Prince Albert, Saskatchewan, Canada: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you visit the Historical Museum, wear museum-appropriate clothing and take:
+If you go to the Historical Museum, wear museum-appropriate clothing and take:

 Ultralight day pack